Clone QREF repo (you can use HTTP link as well)

 If you are familiar with Pydantic ⧉, you might find

-In the example below, we create an instance of SchemaV1
+In the example below, we create an instance of the SchemaV1

 from qref import SchemaV1